Moose: North America

 After expanding for most of the 20th century, the moose population of North America has been in steep decline since the 1990s.
 Populations expanded greatly with improved habitat and protection, but now the moose population is declining rapidly.
-This decline has been attributed to opening of roads and landscapes into the northern range of moose, allowing deer to become populous in areas where they were not previously common.
+This decline has been attributed to opening of roads and landscapes into the northern range of moose, and allowing deer to become populous in areas where they were not previously common.
 This encroachment by deer on moose habitat brought moose into contact with previously unfamiliar pathogens, including brainworm and liver fluke, and these parasites are believed to have contributed to the population decline of moose.

 In North America, the moose range includes almost all of Canada (excluding the arctic and Vancouver Island), most of Alaska, northern and eastern North Dakota, northern New England, the Adirondack Mountain region and Taconic highlands of northeast New York State, the upper Rocky Mountains, northern Minnesota, northern Wisconsin, Michigan's Upper Peninsula, and Isle Royale in Lake Superior.
 In the West, moose populations extend across Canada (British Columbia and Alberta).
 Isolated groups have been verified as far south as the mountains of Utah and Colorado and as far west as the Lake Wenatchee area of the Washington Cascades.
 In the northwestern US, the range includes Wyoming, Montana, Idaho, and smaller areas of Washington, and Oregon.
 Moose have extended their range southwards in the western Rocky Mountains, with initial sightings in Yellowstone National Park in 1868, and then to the northern slope of the Uinta Mountains in Utah in the first half of the twentieth century.
 This is the southernmost naturally established moose population in the United States.
 In 1978, a few breeding pairs were reintroduced in western Colorado, and the state's moose population is now more than 2,400.